alex-phan/drivesafe-nt/README.md

 ## Install ##

-Once cloned or downloaded, install the dependencies:
+Once cloned, install the dependencies:

 ```bash
 npm install
 ```

+## Development and Production ##

 For development: